 in deciding the issue for themselves.

-When discussing with Anonymous the ethics of slaughtering children, I
+Anonymous the ethics of slaughtering children, I

 chose to debate on his home ground — which is the assumption that the